 Not required for certain categories of personnel

-Nor is a TWV required for the following categories of personnel:
+No TWV is required for certain categories of personnel:

 - Highly skilled migrants;